zolex/vom/docs/README.md

 _If a denormalizer method sets a property that matches its name, it is recommended to use the `denormalize` prefix.
 Otherwise, symfony would use the mutator method to identify the property type which results in unexpected behavior._

-> [!NOTE]
-> Only consider to use this if you do not have the option to change your models to comply with the symfony conventions mutators or for edge-cases.
-For example if you want to reuse a generic model class but with different accessors.

 ```php
 use Symfony\Component\Serializer\Attribute\Groups;
 use Zolex\VOM\Mapping as VOM;